-Number of insertions of primary knee prostheses per 1,000 inhabitants, 50 years and older
+Insertions of primary knee prostheses – contacts per 1,000 inhabitants, 50 years and older

 There is geographical variation in surgery rates.
-In the catchment areas with the highest rates, more than twice as many operations per 1,000 inhabitants are performed compared to those with the lowest rates.
-In 2024, the rate ranged from 2.4 in the catchment area of Lovisenberg to 5.3 in Førde.
+In the catchment areas with the highest rates, more than twice as many surgeries per 1,000 inhabitants are performed compared with the areas with the lowest rates.
+In 2024, the rate ranged from 2.4 in the Lovisenberg catchment area to 5.3 in Førde.
+The ratio between total and partial prostheses varies considerably between the different catchment areas.
+In 2024, the share receiving a partial prosthesis ranged from just under 6% in Helgeland to nearly 34% in UNN.

-Women undergo surgery to a greater extent than men, with 57% of operations performed on women in 2024.
-The average age among operated patients aged 50 and older was approximately the same for both sexes in 2024, around 70 years.
+Women undergo surgery to a greater extent than men, and 57% of the surgeries in 2024 were performed on women.
+The average age among operated patients aged 50 and older was roughly the same for both sexes in 2024, at around 70 years.

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist healthcare services.
 The data includes activities in public hospitals and private hospitals providing publicly funded services.

-The selection includes patients registered with one or more of the following six procedure codes:
+The selection includes contacts registered with one or more of the following six procedure codes::

-Knee prosthesis implantation is primarily performed on adult patients.
-Therefore, the population includes only patients aged 50 and older.
-In 2024, a total of 181 surgeries were performed on patients under 50 years old, of whom 162 were between 40 and 49 years old.
+Knee prosthesis insertion is mainly performed on adult patients.
+The population therefore includes only patients aged 50 years and older.
+In 2024, 181 operations were performed on patients under 50 years of age, of whom 162 were between 40 and 49 years old.

 In order to compare the catchment areas and between years, the rates have been adjusted for gender and age.
 The adjustment was done using the direct method with the countrys population in 2023 as the reference population.